 Want to update other gathering spaces in your church in addition?
 Church auditorium seating isn’t just for the sanctuary.
 Think about it –

 Your youth room is likely more of a casual hangout space for the teens to gather and discuss lessons or watch movies.
 A theater-style sectional, or a couple multimedia couches, would be a serious upgrade to folded chairs and those sofas left over from the rummage sale 4 years ago.
-It makes youth more likely to come to Bible class, bring new friends, and it makes them feel valued by the elders in the church – it signals the older generations are invested in the younger ones.
+It makes youth more likely to come to Bible class, bring new friends, and it makes them feel valued by the elders in the church – it signals the older generations are invested in the younger ones and are wanting to bring their church into modern times and have it persevere through the years.

 Valencia’s Custom Theater Seating for Churches